MrBlinky/Arduboy-Python-Utilities/readme.md

 ## EEPROM restore

 You can restore a previously made EEPROM backup simply by dragging the **eeprom-backup.py-YYYYMMDD-HHMMSS.bin** file onto the **eeprom-restore.py** python script

+## Erase sketch

+Erases the application/sketch startup page to keep the bootloader mode active indefinitely.
+This solves problematic (time sensitive) uploads using Arduino IDE.